olara7/SubTrackerRealm/README.md

 ### Description
 ##### Technologies used: SwiftUI | Realm

 This app is a subscription tracker with a neumorphic design that tracks the subsciptions of the user.
+I decided to make this app because I have subscriptions in several places and this would help me keep track of them.

 ## Stories